Are you inadmissible to Canada?

-In case you have received a removal order you may need a special permission to return to Canada known as an Authorization to return to Canada.
+In case you have received a removal order you may need special permission to return to Canada known as an Authorization to return to Canada.
 The type of authorization you would need depends upon the type of removal order you have received.
-ARC application is normally applied along with the main application unless applicant is from visa exempt country.
-Type of ARC application is dependent on different type of removal orders; as follows:
+ARC application is normally applied along with the main application unless the applicant is from a visa-exempt country.
+Type of ARC application is dependent on a different type of removal orders; as follows:

 1. Departure Order:

 If you have received a departure order and you have left Canada within 30 days you will not require an Authorization to Return to Canada or ARC and can return through any port of entry.
 However, if you have not verified your departure your removal order will be converted into a Deportation Order which will require you to apply for an ARC to return to Canada.